Employers Recruiting for Jobs and Internships

 Additional Ways to Recruit and Hire

-Career Fairs: Cabrillo College will be hosting a variety of career fairs during Career Month April 2022 and we would love for you to join us.
-Please contact firstname.lastname@example.org if you're interested in participating in a recruitment event.
+Career Fairs: Cabrillo College is still planning our career fairs and hiring events for Fall 2022.
+Please contact email@example.com if you're interested in participating in a recruitment event.

 Host an Info Session or On Campus Interviews: Employers are also invited to schedule an information session about their company, discuss the hiring process, and conduct on campus interviews with our students.
-To schedule an information session or interview email the Coordinator Erin Elgersma.
+To schedule an information session or interview email the Student Employment Coordinator Erin Advani.